liamphmurphy/CoffeeBot/README.md

 - [ ] Support whispers to the bot
 - [ ] Find a good long-term way to organize the code, not just all in one file (other than cfg).
 - [x] Timeout users for too many uppercase characters
-- [x] Setup script that walks a user through a fresh setup.
-Ask channel name, bot name etc.

 ### Medium
 - [ ] Add minigames
-- [ ] Add first time setup (if cfg.py doesn't exist is the general idea)
+- [x] Add first time setup (if cfg.py doesn't exist is the general idea)
 - [ ] quote system (Streamers can say funny things.
 When user types !quote, a random quote that the streamer/mods entered is printed)
 - [ ] Add uptime counter